On this page

 Proof of vaccination status

-If you require proof of vaccination, Services Australia provides information on how individuals can access their proof.
+If you require proof of vaccination, Services Australia provides information on how individuals can access this.
 Any of these methods should be accepted as evidence.

-If a business or organisation chooses to mandate vaccination, and there is a requirement for people to provide evidence of their medical exemption, they can ask their doctor to update their record on the Australian Immunisation Register (AIR) to say that they have a medical contraindication.
-They can then use their statement or certificate as proof of their vaccination exemption if required.
+If a business or organisation chooses to require vaccination, and there is a requirement for people to provide evidence that they are medically unable to be vaccinated, people can ask their doctor to update their record on the Australian Immunisation Register (AIR) to say that they have a medical contraindication.
+They can then use their statement or certificate as proof that they are unable to be vaccinated, if required.
 More information is available from Services Australia.